Automatic analysis window

 10. Close

-this closes the analysis window
+This closes the analysis window.

 Enlarging results view in Automatic analysis window

 There is a small arrow button next to the "Result list" horizontal divider line.
 This button is provided to enlarge/shrink the result list.
-When you are editing your formula it is good to have edit view larger, but to see the backtesting results it is convenient to enlarge the result list.
-In that case just click on that button and the result list will be enlarged (and the edit field will get shrinked).
+When you are editing your formula it is good to have the edit view larger, but to see the backtesting results it is convenient to enlarge the result list.
+In that case just click on that button and the result list will be enlarged (and the edit field will get shrunk).
 To do the reverse just click the button again.